Mahmood Khan

-Mahmood Khan (Urdu, Pashto: محمود خان; born 30 October 1972) is a Pakistani politician who was the Chief Minister of Khyber Pakhtunkhwa from August 2018 till January 2023 and a member of the Pakistan Tehreek-e-Insaf (PTI).
+Mahmood Khan (Urdu, Pashto: محمود خان; born 30 October 1970) is a Pakistani politician who was the Chief Minister of Khyber Pakhtunkhwa from August 2018 till January 2023 and is the current chairman of the Pakistan Tehreek-e-Insaf Parliamentarians (PTI-P).
+He was prior a member of the Pakistan Tehreek-e-Insaf (PTI).
 He had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2018 till January 2023, when he, as Chief Minister, dissolved the Assembly.
+Previously he had been elected a Member of the Provincial Assembly, from May 2013 to May 2018.

-Previously, he was a Member of the Provincial Assembly of Khyber Pakhtunkhwa, from May 2013 to May 2018.
-During his first tenure as member of the Khyber Pakhtunkhwa Assembly, he served as Provincial Minister for Khyber Pakhtunkhwa in the provincial cabinet of Chief Minister Pervez Khattak between 2013 and 2018 with various portfolios.
+In 2012 he became PTI party president of Malakand Division.
+From 2013 to 2018, he served as a Minister in the cabinet of Chief Minister Pervez Khattak with various portfolios.
+In 2023 Mahmood Khan left PTI and joined Khattak's breakaway PTI-P, later becoming its chairman in 2024.

 Early life and education

-He was born on 30 October 1972 in Matta, Swat Pakistan.
+He was born on 30 October 1970 in Matta, Swat Pakistan.